 The school was judged Good at its latest Ofsted inspection in December 2022, with Good grades across key areas.
 Day-to-day, the school places strong emphasis on routines, coaching, and student voice, alongside a broad curriculum and a substantial personal development offer.

 Year 7 applications are made through Kent’s coordinated admissions process.
-For September 2026 entry, applications open on 1 September 2025 and close on 31 October 2025, with offers released on 2 March 2026.
+For September 2027 entry, applications open on 1 September 2026 and close on 31 October 2026, with offers released on 1 March 2027 and acceptance due by 15 March 2027.

-Current dataset indicators suggest outcomes are below England average overall, with a Progress 8 score of -0.55.
-EBacc measures are also comparatively low.
+Current results indicators suggest outcomes remain a development area, with a Progress 8 score of -0.55 and Attainment 8 of 37.6.
+EBacc measures are also comparatively low, with an average points score of 3.3 and 3% achieving grade 5 or above across the measure.
 Families should review this alongside the school’s curriculum and support structures.

 Turner 25 sets out a five-year entitlement of experiences including major trips, coding workshops, peer mentor training, leadership development, and Sixth Form Futures Fortnight.
 The school also runs Eco Schools activity focused on recycling, litter picking, and rewilding, and offers the Duke of Edinburgh Award.